Working at DJJ

 All applicants are subject to employment verification, as well as background and criminal record investigations.
 Applicants with felony convictions or pending criminal charges cannot be considered for employment.

 DJJ is a registered participant in the federal work authorization program commonly known as E-Verify and uses the program to verify all employees' employment eligibility.

 In accordance with the Immigration Reform and Control Act, DJJ employs U.S. Citizens and authorized aliens.
 All applicants are required to verify their identity and employment eligibility.

-Applicants for initial State employment in specific jobs in DJJ shall be required to successfully complete a pre-employment drug test for the presence of illegal drugs.
+Applicants for initial State employment in specific jobs in DJJ shall be required to complete a pre-employment drug test for the presence of illegal drugs.

-For applicants with Disabilities
+Applicants with Disabilities

 In accordance with the Americans with Disabilities Act (ADA), if you are an individual with a disability and wish to acquire this job announcement in an alternative format or if you are an individual with a disability who may require assistance or other reasonable accommodation to participate in the selection process for any of the positions listed in this Job Announcement, you may contact the Office of Human Resources, ADA and Compliance at 404-294-3431.
 Speech or deaf and hard of hearing applicants with access to TDD equipment may use statewide TDD Relay Service by calling 1-800-255-0056.